colinferguson81100/CapstoneProjectTemplate/Documentation/Development.md

 # Summary of the Technical Aspects of this Project:
 - This project is split into two parts – frontend and backend – and each have their own technologies.

-# Explain what kind of technologies are needed to replicate and how.
+# Required Technologies to Replicate Our Project:
 Dependencies
 - Dotnet Core >= [5.0](https://dotnet.microsoft.com/download)
 - Vue [latest stable](https://vuejs.org/v2/guide/installation.html)